It's nearly impossible to teach the same to today's Generation Z than with past generations. It seems like they just aren't interested.

 "Our district was struggling with too many teacher-led lessons.
 Many instructors wanted to change the dynamics in their classroom but weren't sure how.
 Through her well-planned and executed workshops, Jenn helped many of our teachers become proficient in student-centered strategies.
 Her workshops are engaging and always fill-up first!"

-- Danielle Hartman, Supervisor of Curriculum and Instruction, Burlington County Institute of Technology
+- Danielle Hartman, District Director, Curriculum and Instruction, Burlington County Institute of Technology

 Frequently Asked Questions